 GB Non-Native Species Information Portal

 Interactions between the GB-NNSIP and the wider community engaged in monitoring and surveillance of non-native species.
-Distributional data are collated from various organisations and bodies (national schemes and societies, - including project collaborators BSBI, BTO and MBA - statutory bodies and Local Records Centres) through the NBN Gateway.
+Distributional data are collated from various organisations and bodies (national schemes and societies, - including project collaborators BSBI, BTO and MBA - statutory bodies and Local Records Centres) through the NBN Atlas.

 Paul Harding has been a key figure in the development of BRC’s wider partnerships with the biological recording community.
 As head of BRC between 1982 and 2003, he was at the forefront of